IEvangelist/aspnetcore-workshop/content/3-hosting/generic-host/_index.md

 The <a href='https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2' target='_blank'>__ASP.NET Core Generic Host__</a> is used for applications that do not process HTTP requests.
 This workshop will not cover the usage of a generic host, but it is good to know that one is available.

 > The goal of the Generic Host is to decouple the HTTP pipeline from the Web Host API to enable a wider array of host scenarios.
-Messaging, background tasks, and other non-HTTP workloads based on the Generic Host benefit from cross-cutting capabilities, such as configuration, dependency injection (DI), and logging.
+Messaging, background tasks, and other non-HTTP workloads based on the Generic Host benefit from cross-cutting capabilities, such as configuration, dependency injection (DI), and logging. <cite><a href='https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2' target='_blank'>Microsoft - ASP.NET Core Docs Team</a></cite>